Takakiriy/Snippets/README.md

 			- [base](for-bash\installer\VisualStudioCode\base\install_VisualStudioCode.sh)
 			- [+ TypeScript](for-bash\installer\VisualStudioCode\TypeScript\install_TypeScript_VSCode.sh)

-This has been synchronizeded with "README-jp.md" in 2020-07-23.
+This has been synchronized with "README-jp.md" in 2020-07-23.